alaa20khaled/alaa20khaled/README.md

 </a>

 <p>

-I am <b>Alaa Khaled</b> .
-Software Testing Engineer | Manual, API & Automation Testing Selenium • TestNG • Postman • Java • ISTQB Fundamentals
+I am Alaa Khaled, a Software Testing Engineer with experience in Manual, API, and Automation Testing.

 </b>

 </p>